BarsukinSyn/ComfyUI-Enjoyer-Roadmap/samplers-and-schedulers.md

 In ComfyUI, you have several scheduler options, each with its own approach to managing the diffusion process.
 Here is a brief overview of each to help you understand their differences and potential uses:

-1. **Normal**: Closely follows the original implementation of the diffusion model.
-It is generally a good balance between image quality and generation time, suitable for most general purposes.
+1. **Normal**: Provides a balance between speed and quality.
+Intended for general use cases that require reliable output without specific adjustments for speed or hyper-realistic details.
 2. **Karras**: Optimizes image generation for speed and quality, focusing on enhanced denoising for clearer, more detailed images.
 3. **Exponential**: Intensifies noise reduction exponentially across steps, dramatically enhancing image clarity and detail, especially in complex images.
 4. **SGM Uniform**: Designed to simplify the progression of noise reduction, potentially leading to faster processing times but possibly at the cost of some image detail or smoothness.